✓ Updated February 2026

 Frequently Asked Questions

-When's the absolute best time to visit Vermont for fall foliage, and where should I go to see it?
+When is the absolute best time to visit Vermont for fall foliage, and what's the secret to seeing the most vibrant colors?

 What is the cheapest month to visit Vermont, USA?